tylerthomasallen/docs/src/pages/push/generic-push.md

 ### Receive push notification links

-Please ensure that your Branch SDk is correctly configured to receive the push notification and parse out the link.
+Please ensure that your Branch SDK is correctly configured to receive the push notification and parse out the link.
 You can find the specific methods needed on [this page of the integration guide](#dialog-code?ios=handle-push-notifications&android=handle-push-notification).
 Only native iOS and Android supported.

 ### Create a Branch powered push message